 NJDOL reserves the right to rescind any unspent funds.
-NJDOL also reserves the right to use this solicitation and competition to extend contracts of successful applicants, contingent upon available funding.
+NJDOL also reserves the right to use this solicitation and competition to extend contracts of successful applicants for up to one year at a time, contingent upon available funding.
+Only current Pathways to Recovery grantees with satisfactory performance goals will receive continuation funding outlined in this NGO.